Augustin Přeučil: Agent for Nazi Germany in World War II

 At the time of Přeučil's disappearance the R.A.F. assumed he had crashed and died at sea.
 It was not until the Belgian Resistance reported to London the incident of his arrival in their territory, and behaviour which had cost the lives of two Belgians who had been executed by the Gestapo, that the true circumstances of his disappearance over the North Sea became apparent to the British authorities.

-In September 1941, having been debriefed by the Abwehr with all the information about the British military that he had to give, and been generously financially rewarded for his actions, Přeučil returned to Czechoslovakia, and for the remainder of the war he acted as an undercover agent for the Gestapo there, infiltrating and betraying to them Czech Resistance movements.
-From March 1943 to May 1944 he also infiltrated the concentration camp of Theresienstadt where, posing as a captured Czech R.A.F. pilot, he gathered information on Czech political prisoners and spied on American prisoners of war.
-In 1944 he was reportedly working for the Gestapo in Prague, and assisted the Wehrmacht in interrogating captured Eastern European Royal Air Force aircrews who had been shot down over occupied Europe.
+In September 1941, having been debriefed by the Abwehr with all the information about the British military that he had to give, and been generously financially rewarded for his actions, Přeučil returned to Protectorate of Bohemia and Moravia, and for the remainder of the war he acted as an undercover agent for the Gestapo there, infiltrating and betraying Czech Resistance movements.
+From March 1943 to May 1944 he was planted in Theresienstadt prison where, posing as a captured Czech R.A.F. pilot, he gathered information on Czech political prisoners and spied on prisoners of war.
+In 1944 he was reportedly working for the Gestapo in Prague, and assisted the Wehrmacht in interrogating captured Czech and Polish Royal Air Force aircrews who had been shot down over occupied Europe.